jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 - You can separate things into layers so that people of different disciplines can work on the layer they specialized in.
 - When you want to keep storage separated from presentation, possibly allowing multiple representations of the same data, and you want to be able to change the data model.
 (At one point the data model changes so much you can not  prevent the interface of the bridge to change or even the user interface to change, or you are going to have to keep your data model backwards compatible, something that you were trying to work around with the bridge.)

 So simply trying to make things that are actually independent on each other, sort of independent of changes to the dependency, you build a bridge between them.
 It does require additional code, additional connections and wiring, adds complexity.
-I would not recommend putting a bridge between any two objects.
-That would create incredible complexity.
+I might not recommend putting a bridge between any two objects.
+That might create incredible complexity.
 How is that going to help you change the code?
 So you have to apply this when it is useful.

 I can imagine that an ESB allows you to define interfaces / adapters between any two resources.
 Or offer the same interface to multiple programs or the give multiple resources the same interface, or create bridges between systems.